ahmadfajar/vue-mdbootstrap-docs/src/docs/components/tabs.md

 :::lead
 Tab component is used for hiding content behind a selectable item.
-This can also be used as a pseudo-navigation for a page, where the tabs are links and the tab-items are the content.
+They can be used as a pseudo-navigation for a page, where the tabs are links and the tab-items are the content.
 :::

-## Basic Example
+## Basic Usage

 :::demo
 ```html